Matthew W. Allen

 - Adjunct Professor of Appellate Advocacy, Mississippi College School of Law, 2014.

-- Former high school mock trial coach.
+- Former high school mock trial coach for several years.

 Honors & Awards